 10. Don’t stick your head in the sand if you get a notice from the IRS

 So many taxpayers get a notice from the IRS and hope it will go away if they ignore it.
 Yet…it’s only wishful thinking.
 You make it FAR worse if you ignore the IRS’s letters or requests for additional information.
 Just like item #1 above, if you don’t file, OR don’t respond, the IRS will assume the worst and get aggressive quickly.
 Next, seek professional advice.
 You never know if the letter/notice you received from the IRS is serious.
 Sometimes, they are simple, easy and no big deal…but only a seasoned professional dealing with the IRS on a regular basis will know.

 Bottom line, don’t be afraid to take an expense that you’re entitled to, especially if you kept good records.
 But also make sure you’re filing your returns on time, AND they don’t stand out.
 This is just like high school prom, you want to show up, but not draw attention to yourself.
 You want to be the cool kid in the corner and not act like Anthony Michael Hall dancing awkwardly in front of the bleachers.
 You’ll just end up under a coffee table later in the night unable to breathe.

-Mark J. Kohler is a CPA, Attorney, Radio Show host and author of the new book “The Tax and Legal Playbook- Game Changing Solutions For Your Small Business Questions” and “What Your CPA Isn’t Telling You- Life Changing Tax Strategies”.
-He is also a partner at the law firm Kyler Kohler Ostermiller & Sorensen, LLP and the accounting firm K&E CPAs, LLP.
-For more information visit him at www.markjkohler.com.
+Mark J. Kohler is a CPA, Attorney, co-host of the PodCasts “The Main Street Business Podcast” and “The Directed IRA Podcast”, and the author of “The Business Owner’s Guide to Financial Freedom- What Wall Street Isn’t Telling You” and, “The Tax and Legal Playbook- Game Changing Solutions For Your Small Business Questions”, as well as several other well-known books.
+He is also the CFO of Directed IRA Trust Company, and a senior partner at the law firm Kyler Kohler Ostermiller & Sorensen, LLP, and the accounting firm K&E CPAs, LLP.